RULES ARE FOR ALL DIVISIONS AND WILL BE STRICTLY ENFORCED

 6. White: When the white flag is displayed, it means the leader

 has started his last lap.
-If on the white flag lap the caution is
+If on the white flag lap the caution

-displayed, all cars, regardless of their location on the track,
+is displayed, all cars, regardless of their location on the track,

 will slow down and maintain position.
 We will revert back to the

-last completed green flag lap and on the restart there will be a
+last completed green flag lap and on the restart there will be

-green, white, checkered finish.
+a green, white, checkered finish.

-7. Checkered: When a checkered flag is displayed, it means the race
+7. Checkered: When a checkered flag is displayed, it means the

 you refuse teardown, you will be suspended for two weeks.
-The protesting
+The

-of the last refusal.
+from the date of the last refusal.

 RULES AND / OR REGULATIONS SET FORTH HEREIN ARE DESIGNED TO PROVIDE